TG199/Code_challenges/README.md

 # Code Challenges
-This repo is dedicated to my code challenges I take on
+This repo is dedicated to code challenges I take on